w3c/resource-timing/Explainers/Content-Type.md

 The content type value would reflect the [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header on the response.
 It does NOT return the sniffed value.

-It would be an empty string if the [Cross-Origin-Resource-Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) [check](https://fetch.spec.whatwg.org/#concept-cors-check) fails
+It would be an empty string if the [Cross-Origin-Resource-Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) [check](https://fetch.spec.whatwg.org/#concept-cors-check) fails.

 ## Potential Spec Changes